listerineh/open-kanban-board/README.md

 ## 🌍 Deployment

-Deployed on Vercel with automatic CI/CD from the `main` and `develop` branches.
+Deployed on Vercel with automatic CI/CD from the `main` branch.

 | Environment | URL |
 |-------------|-----|